githubtraining/introduction-to-github-apps/responses/01_intro-gh-apps.md

 # Welcome to Getting started with GitHub Apps

 We're going to work together to learn about GitHub Apps!
-We'll do this in this repository, which is a collection of resources - _games_ to be specific.
 Before we start using real GitHub applications, let's get some foundations out of the way.

 ### New to GitHub?